 Deeds not Words: changes in women's lives since 1918

 Sponsored by the Sylvia Pankhurst Memorial Committee, the National Assembly of Women, and Wortley Hall.
-The conversation will be followed by light refreshments.

 The Ethiopian Ambassador visits the MML